Skip to content

 Check the configuration docs for more detail about the settings and how to specify them.

 The models are large, VRAM is expensive, and you may find yourself faced with Out of Memory errors when generating images.
-Here are some tips to reduce the problem:
+Follow our Low-VRAM mode guide to configure Invoke to prevent these.

 Memory Leak (Linux)#